telerik/kendo-ui-core/docs/AngularJS/introduction.md

 ## AngularJS-Kendo UI Bindings

 The AngularJS bindings are now integrated into Kendo UI.
 If you are using one of the bundles, such as `kendo.all.min.js`, the required code is already there.
 If you load individual Kendo UI files, also load `kendo.angular.js` or `kendo.angular.min.js`.
-It has be loaded after `kendo.core`.
+It has to be loaded after `kendo.core.js`.

 To activate the Angular bindings, load `angular.js` before you load Kendo UI and load the scripts in the following order.